pierre-rouleau/pel/doc/pel-manual.rst

 ============================= ==========================

 Thanks to everyone that has worked in the software listed above.
-Hopefully some people will find PEL useful to them.
+Hopefully you will find PEL useful for using these packages.

 ..
 References